domo141/ioiomxtx/README.md

 Special utility to tunnel traffic to designated destinations after socks5 communication is completed.
 Binds to unix domain socket so an *ldpreload* library is used to make clients able to connect to it.
-There is an `mxtx-apu.sh chromie` command which starts special (incognito) chrome/chromium instance which uses this socksproxy for connections.
+There are commands `mxtx-apu.sh chromie` and `mxtx-apu.sh ffox` which start special (incognito) chrome/chromium and firefox (respectively) instance which uses this socksproxy for connections.
+(Note: in case of chromie, one can add `--proxy-bypass-list` command line option to silence attempt to access some sites.)

 `mxtx-socksproxy` is installed as `$HOME/.local/share/mxtx/socksproxy` (for now).
 It takes mxtx *link* names as arguments.
 When run it reads